LPCDRP/biodiff/udiff2vcf.1.md

 variant calling format for downstream bioinformatic analysis.
 Input is read from stdin and output is written to stdout.

-# BUGS

-* The output may contain fencepost errors.
-* Insertions and the deletions at the beginning and end of the sequence will have a base that is incorrectly treated as context.

 # EXAMPLE

 ~~~